JohnsonJDDJ/zilean/README.md

 ## Introduction

-Zilean is a data analysis project with an accompanying python package.
-The project aims to reach high accuracy prediciting the outcome of a League of Legends 5v5 Ranked Solo high elo match in KR server.
+Zilean is a data analysis project with an accompanying python package. **The project aims to reach high accuracy predicting the outcome of a League of Legends _5v5 Ranked Solo high elo match in KR server_**.
 From the prediciton, draw insights on the factors that have significant impacts on the result of a match.

+Different from traditional sports, esports such as League of Legends has an innate advantage of collecting data from matches.
+Since every play was conducted digitally, it opened up a huge potential to explore and perform all kinds of data analysis.
+In this project, not only is it aimed at reaching high accuracy and drawing insights to the factors impacting the result of a match. **'zilean' wishes to create a tool that can ficilitate the process of communicating with the Riot API and perform data analytical techniques** on League of Legends matches related data.

+## Demo

-Here is a quick look of how to do data analysis with `zilean`
+Here is a quick look of how to do League of Legends data analysis with `zilean`

 ```python
 import zilean